Deferred Compensation

 Early Withdrawal Penalties and How to Avoid Them

-While 457 plans offer more flexibility than some other retirement accounts, there are still potential penalties and restrictions to be aware of when making early withdrawals.
-In general, if you withdraw funds from your 457 plan before reaching age 59 ½, you may be subject to income taxes on the distribution as well as a 10% early withdrawal penalty.
-However, there are certain exceptions to this rule that may allow you to avoid or minimize these penalties.
+While the 457 deferred compensation program offers greater flexibility than many other retirement accounts, it’s still important to understand the potential penalties and tax implications tied to early withdrawals.
+Generally, if you initiate 457 deferred compensation plan withdrawals before reaching age 59½, you may be subject to ordinary income tax on the distribution and, in some cases, a 10% early withdrawal penalty.
+However, certain exceptions can help you avoid or reduce these costs.

 Choosing Between Lump Sum or Periodic Withdrawals